"Sissyneck" can be found on Beck's 1997 album, Odelay

-The first was used generally throughout the Odelay
+The first arrangement of "Sissyneck" was used generally throughout the Odelay

 tour (and again on the Vultures

-tour), and it was more of a rock song.
-It's pretty similar to the record, I guess.
-There is some cool electric guitar, and when DJ Swamp was with the band, some nice scratching.
-"This is going back to Saugus, California where we were born and neutered!" is Beck's enthusiastic intro to "Sissyneck" on July 26 1996.
+tour), and it felt like more of a rock song.
+It is pretty similar to the record, I guess.
+There is some cool electric guitar, and when DJ Swamp was with the band, some nice scratching too.

 Around the end of the Odelay

 tour, Beck did a number of "country" gigs.
 At these shows, the band played a newer version of "Sissyneck" which was much more acoustic-based, yet still maintained the bouncy riff.
 In fact, I think this arrangement made the country / funk duality even more evident.
 One of these, on October 10 1998, was a fairly standard run-through of the song, except an amusing sort of rockabilly coda was tacked on the end.

 1999 Mutations tours

 tour in April 1999, Beck went and did eight shows in Japan and a few in the U.S. The first two shows had the usual arrangement, but on the fifth show, in Osaka on April 16, they premiered a new "soul" version.
 The bounciness of the original was gone, and instead it is transformed into a much smoother song.
 It is adorned with a lot of percussion, synthesizer, guitar licks, and what sounds like a flute.
 It's a fascinating and cool change.

 This new soul version of "Sissyneck" did not last too long however, just 3 times, I believe.
 After the Mutations